SBit-Project/sbit-opreturn/README.md

 		'send.js -h' or 'send.js --help'

 	--rpcuser
-		Username for JSON-RPC connections of SBit
+		Username for JSON-RPC connections of Sbit

 	--rpcpassword
-		Password for JSON-RPC connections of SBit
+		Password for JSON-RPC connections of Sbit

 	--rpcport
-		Port for JSON-RPC connections of SBit
+		Port for JSON-RPC connections of Sbit

 	--gas
 		Gas used to pay the transaction